usnistgov/800-63-3/sp800-63b/sec4_aal.md

 ### 4.2.
 Authenticator Assurance Level 2

 AAL 2 provides high confidence that the claimant controls the authenticator registered to a subscriber.
-At least two different authentication factors are required.
-Various types of authenticators, including multi-factor software cryptographic authenticators, may be used as described below.
-AAL 2 also permits any of the authentication methods of AAL 3.
-AAL 2 authentication requires cryptographic mechanisms that protect the primary authenticator against compromise by the protocol threats for all threats at AAL 1.
+Two different authentication factors are required.
 Approved cryptographic techniques are required at AAL 2 and above.

 #### 4.2.1.
 Permitted Authenticator Types